Edem (rapper)

-Denning Edem Hotor is a Ghanaian recording artist and entertainer who performs under the name Edem.
+Denning Edem Hotor (born May 20, 1986) is a Ghanaian recording artist and entertainer who performs under the mononymous name Edem.
 In 2015, he was awarded Best International Act-Africa at the Black Canadian Awards in Canada.

 Early life

 Edem hails from Dzogadze, a small town in Abor, in the Volta Region of Ghana.
 Edem is the only son of his parents two children.
 He has a sister called, Wendy Sefakor Agbeviadey who resides in Accra.
 Edem spent most of his youth in Accra and Aflao.
 He completed his primary and Junior High education at the Amazing Love International Schools.
 He attended Bishop Herman College for his senior high school education.
 At age 13, Edem lost his mother, leaving him with his lawyer father and sister.
 His father also died when Edem was 16.
 He grew up surrounded by music, ranging from hip hop to dancehall, reggae and highlife.